digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 You will not be surprised that COVID had some pretty large effects upon the business.
 First of all the environment monitoring end of the business pretty well disappeared overnight.
 Monitoring the server room became rather a small concern.
 And the sales of environment monitors soon reflected that.

-Thankfully, being able to remote control the power to various devices located in the office whilst everybody is working from home became a much *bigger* concern.
+Thankfully, being able to remote control the power to various devices located in the office whilst everybody is working from home became a *huge* concern.
 The only problem was that we had an early foretaste of the pernicious COVID supply problems.
 Because literally everybody in the world had exactly the same requirement and the manufacturers could not keep up with demand.

 If it hadn't been for remote power switch sales in 2020, this post would have been written much *sooner*. :wink: